Taiwan COVID-19 cases rise again, but not dramatically

 While ministers say the medical system overall is coping well with the rise in infections, strains are starting to show in Taipei in particular, which is appealing for retired medical staff to step forward and help.

-Taiwan has ordered more than 20 million vaccine doses, a mixture of Moderna Inc (MRNA.O) and AstraZeneca Plc (AZN.L) shots as well as domestically-developed vaccines that could start being given from July.
+Taiwan has ordered more than 20 million vaccine doses, a mixture of Moderna Inc and AstraZeneca Plc shots as well as domestically-developed vaccines that could start being given from July.

 Possibly signalling the Moderna shots could be arriving soon, Chen said the company had sent “kits” over so they could start making preparations.